Czech Republic entry requirements for Madagascar passport holders

 Hotel booking or invitation letter

-Have a confirmed hotel reservation or a notarized invitation letter from your Czech host.
-Immigration may ask for it at the border — keep a printed copy or PDF on your phone.Recommended
+Have a confirmed hotel booking or a notarized invitation letter from your Czech host ready.
+Immigration may ask for it at the border.
+A booking on Booking.com or Airbnb with your name on it works fine.Recommended

 Proof of funds